 Different styles of karate are recognized by KNS.
 From time to time, students at all levels are given special opportunities to learn from masters (or experts) who are invited from around the world to provide in-depth instruction for members.

-This is purchased through the KNS and Karate Canada can provide protection (liability and injury for dojos, senseis and karateka) at a very affordable rate.
+This is purchased through the KNS and Karate Canada can provide protection (liability for dojos, senseis and karateka) at a very affordable rate.
 It is automatically included in the membership annual dues.

 KNS attempts to subsidize First Aid & CPR/AED Training for clubs.
 Depending on the budget, KNS will arrange the session(s) and will pay for two member of each club to attend.
 All members of KNS are invited to attend and KNS will negotiate the cost of attendance for those not covered by KNS (the cost will depend on the number of participants).